 A rigorous, multidisciplinary common core curriculum provides Sacred Heart students with the values-driven academic and moral framework needed to think critically, solve problems, better understand the diverse world in which they live, and wrestle with the fundamental and enduring questions of humankind.

-Designed to engage students in a multidisciplinary understanding of the arts and sciences and the Catholic intellectual tradition, the five classes that make up “The Human Journey” incorporate aspects of history, English, political science, psychology, sociology, biology, physics, philosophy, religious studies and include:
+Designed to engage students in a multidisciplinary understanding of the arts and sciences and the Catholic intellectual traditions, the five classes that make up “The Human Journey” incorporate aspects of history, English, political science, psychology, sociology, biology, physics, philosophy, religious studies and include:

 - The Human Journey: Historical Paths to Civilization